 Laboratory of Environmental Electrotechnics at the Czech Technical University in Prague will be equipped with Lightning current generator.
 The device will be used to test the resistance of the detectors of ionizing radiation to the lightning induced EMI.

-Cloud profiler, which measures vertical composition profile of storm cloud, will enable to fulfill the goal of investigation of lightning initiation and lightning-initiated electromagnetic signals.
-The device will be installed on premises of the meteorological observatory at Milešovka, operated by the Institute of Atmospheric Physics of the CAS.
+Cloud profiler, which measures vertical composition profile of storm cloud, enables us to fulfill the goal of investigation of lightning initiation and lightning-initiated electromagnetic signals.
+The device has been installed on premises of the meteorological observatory at Milešovka, operated by the Institute of Atmospheric Physics of the CAS.

 Stationary dosimetric devices will be complemented by mobile dosimetry units in on the ground and in the air, onboard UAVs.